bcm-uga/tuto-ssh/README.md

 Of course the same process can be used to access files on any other ssh-accessible system, e.g. luxor or your lab desktop computer; just create a new mountpoint and add the relevant line to `/etc/fstab`.

-## How to connect to the RStudio server on krakenator
+## How to connect to the RStudio servers on krakenator and luxor

+Both krakenator and luxor offer an rstudio-like web interface thanks to rstudio-server.
+Each server listens on tcp port 8787, but this port is not exposed: rstudio-server only accepts connections locally.
+You therefore need to create an ssh tunnel from your computer to krakenator (or luxor), redirecting every request made on your local computer port 8787 to krakenator:8787 via this ssh tunnel:
 1. Run `ssh -L  8787:localhost:8787 krakenator` (and keep it running)
-    2. In a browser, go to `http://localhost:8787/`
+1. In a browser, go to `http://localhost:8787/`

-This works by creating an ssh tunnel to krakenator, and redirecting every request made on your local computer port 8787 to krakenator:8787 via this ssh tunnel.
-Therefore you can do this from your lab computer, but also from your home computer if you configured your ssh access as instructed in the previous steps.
+You can do this from your lab computer, but also from your home computer if you configured your ssh access as instructed in the previous steps.

-To install packages that require a recent version of *gcc*, connect to krakenator via a terminal, run `scl enable devtoolset-7 bash`, then install the packages you need from this terminal.
+To install R packages that require a recent version of *gcc* on krakenator, connect to krakenator via a terminal, run `scl enable devtoolset-7 bash`, then install the packages you need from this terminal.